MicrosoftDocs/power-automate-docs/articles/data-operations.md

 title: Use data operations in Power Automate (contains video)
 description: Learn to perform operations such as create HTML tables, create CSV tables, compose, join, select, and filter arrays with Power Automate.
 suite: flow
-documentationcenter: na
-author: v-aangie
+author: kisubedi
 ms.subservice: cloud-flow
-ms.topic: article
+ms.topic: conceptual
-ms.tgt_pltfrm: na
-ms.workload: na
-ms.date: 07/14/2022
+ms.date: 003/21/2024
 ms.author: kisubedi
 ms.reviewer: angieandrews
 search.audienceType:
   - flowmaker
   - enduser
 ---

 # Use data operations

-In this article, you'll learn about some common data operations in Power Automate, such as compose, join, select, filter arrays, create tables, and parse JSON.
-These are available to manipulate data when you create flows.
+In this article, you learn about some common data operations in Power Automate, such as compose, join, select, filter arrays, create tables, and parse JSON.
+Use these operations to manipulate data when you create flows.

 >[!NOTE]
->The different sections in this article aren't related and are not dependent upon each other.
+>The different sections in this article aren't related and aren't dependent upon each other.
 The different sections use different examples.

 Here's a quick video about data operations.